konflux-ci/architecture/content/decisions/0002-feature-flags.md

 Use “api discovery” to control the enablement of *individual* features in *individual* workspaces.

-[KCP] provides the [APIBinding] resource as a way of letting the user declare that a particular API (read: CRD) should be made available in a single workspace.
-The user installs something in their workspace by creating an [APIBinding].
+KCP provides the APIBinding resource as a way of letting the user declare that a particular API (read: CRD) should be made available in a single workspace.
+The user installs something in their workspace by creating an APIBinding.
 Our processes (controllers and [hac]) should query for the availability of a particular API they care about, and let their behavior be influenced by the existence or non-existence of that API.